Complex and Adaptive Dynamical Systems: A Primer: Prebiotic Evolution

-\underline{\bf Stationary solution} \\ The case of homogeneous interactions, Eq.\ (\ref{evolution_hom_net}), can be solved analytically.
+\runinhead{The Stationary Solution} The case of homogeneous interactions, Eq.~(\ref{evolution_hom_net}), can be solved analytically.
 Dynamically, the $x_i(t)$ with the largest growth rates $\lambda_i$ will dominate and obtain a non-zero steady-state concentration $x_i^*$.
-We may therefore assume that there exist an $N^*\in[1,N]$ such that
+We may therefore assume that there {exists} an $N^*\in[1,N]$ such that

-compare Fig.\ \ref{evolution1_fig_hypocycle_net}, where $N^*$ and $\phi$ are determined by the normalization condition
+compare Fig.~\ref{evolution1_fig_hypocycle_net}, where $N^*$ and $\phi$ are determined by the normalization condition

 and by the condition that $x_i^*=0$ for $i=N^*-1$: